 If an automated external defibrillator (AED) is on hand, follow its prompts and administer one shock.
 Then continue performing CPR for two minutes before administering the second shock.

 Continue cycling through 30 chest compressions and two mouth-to-mouth breaths until either the person moves or emergency personnel arrive.

 CPR saves lives.
 In fact, performing CPR can triple a person’s chances of survival following a cardiac arrest.
-Since CPR is such a potential lifesaver, can be used without medical equipment, and is easy to train for, employee CPR training is a worthwhile investment for the sake of public safety.
+Since CPR is such a potential lifesaver, can be used without medical equipment and is easy to train for, employee CPR training is a worthwhile investment for the sake of public safety.
 Any opportunity to save a coworker or customer’s life is worth taking.
-U.S. workers suffer about 10,000 cardiac arrests at the workplace each year, so it’s certainly a possibility that one of your employees need CPR at some point in your organization’s future.
+U.S. workers suffer about 10,000 cardiac arrests at the workplace each year, so it’s certainly a possibility that one of your employees needs CPR at some point in your organization’s future.
 CPR can turn a workplace tragedy into a success story.

 Opportunities for CPR training are plentiful.
 The Red Cross offers on-site OSHA-compliant training, sending instructors and equipment directly to your location.
 One of your employees can also become authorized by the Red Cross to provide training to other employees.
 Other options include attending a class at an AHA (American Heart Association) Training Center or completing an online course.
 Be aware though that even online courses require in-person skill assessments.

-Organizations such as the Red Cross and AHA offer certifications which often last about two years, but continual education is encouraged.
+Organizations such as the Red Cross and AHA offer certifications that often last about two years, but continuing education is encouraged.
 CPR knowledge declines when not practiced, so consider providing employees with materials that remind them of proper procedure.
 Materials could be anything from posters to mobile apps.
 Maintain a positive, pro-learning environment so that your employees can remember CPR procedure at a moment’s notice should the need ever arise.